 The most important thing to consider before buying is the use to which you will put the battery once you own it.
 Then match the construction of the battery to its intended use.
-While both deep cycle batteries and starter batteries are lead acid batteries their uses totally differ and are different in how they are made.
+While both deep cycle batteries and starter batteries are lead-acid batteries their uses totally differ and are different in how they are made.
+Lithium-ion deep cycle batteries are more common nowadays.
+But in this article, we are comparing lead-acid types.

 A deep cycle battery can be used continuously for hours and recharged over a fairly short period of time.
 A starter battery is made to provide a burst of amps in a short period of time to start an engine.
 Once the engine has started the alternator takes up the job and there is no more draw on the battery.